Ian Hendry: 1955–1959: theatre, television and film work

 Hendry's professional acting career began in 1955, working in repertory at the Hornchurch Theatre in Station Lane.
-He was appeared in Goldoni's Servant of Two Masters at the Edinburgh Festival.
+He appeared in Goldoni's Servant of Two Masters at the Edinburgh Festival.
 In 1957, Hendry spent another season in repertory, performing in several plays at the Oxford Playhouse, Oxford.
 In December 1957, Dinner with the Family transferred to the West End, playing at the New Theatre, London.

 As his career developed, he gained parts in films including Up in the World (1956), The Secret Place (1957) and Room at the Top (1959).

 1960–1969: theatre, television and film work

 In 1960, Hendry had a part in Sink the Bismarck!
 (1960).
 He then played the lead role of Dr Geoffrey Brent in the 12 episode crime series Police Surgeon.
 Hendry was next cast in the similar role of Dr David Keel in the action-adventure series The Avengers.
 Initially, Hendry was the star of this series, which co-starred Patrick Macnee as John Steed.
-However, production of the first season was curtailed by a strike and Hendry used the opportunity to depart the series and begin a film career - The Avengers continued with Macnee as its lead.
+However, production of the first season was curtailed by a strike and Hendry used the opportunity to depart the series and begin a film career – The Avengers continued with Macnee as its lead.

-Hendry had lead roles in several films; Live Now, Pay Later (1962), Girl in the Headlines (1963), The Hill (1965) opposite Sean Connery, and Roman Polanski's Repulsion (1965).
+Hendry had lead roles in several films; Live Now, Pay Later (1962), Girl in the Headlines (1963), This is My Street (1964), The Hill (1965) opposite Sean Connery, and Roman Polanski's Repulsion (1965).
 He starred in Gerry Anderson's film, Doppelgänger (1969), also known as Journey to the Far Side of the Sun.
 During the 1960s he appeared in TV series such as Armchair Theatre, Danger Man, The Saint and The Gold Robbers.
 He played the lead role as disbarred Queen's Counsel Alex Lambert in the TV series The Informer (1966–67).